 - some hepatitis C medicines

-- verapamil, diltiazem, amlodipine (for high blood pressure and heart problems)
+- verapamil, diltiazem or amlodipine, medicines for high blood pressure and heart problems

 If you're taking atorvastatin and need to take one of these medicines, your doctor may:

 - recommend that you stop taking atorvastatin for a while

 These are not all the medicines that can affect the way atorvastatin works.
 For a full list see the leaflet inside your medicine packet or check with your pharmacist.